Akibroszz/Portfolio/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## Credits

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+I want to give a big shout-out to the creators of the [Nord theme](https://www.nordtheme.com/) and the creators of the [Dracula theme](https://draculatheme.com/), these are basically the only 2 themes I use anymore and the website is also designed using these.